hyena/blood-money/README.md

   - Fix up hyper and iron dependencies with real versions.
   - Remove earthen-ring-grabber.rs when the main
     implementation is complete.
+  - Save data between runs and use it when bringing the service back up.
   - I switched the deserialization library from `serde` back to `rustc_serialize` because `serde` was dying on Blizzard's unicode in auction owner names. `utf8_lossy()` conversion